DoanAndy/DoanAndy/README.md

 ## Hi my name is Andy! 👋
 Welcome to my GitHub profile!
 I am an aspiring cyber security professional.
 The last fifteen years of my career had me working in a large industrial setting.
 I have held various positions over this time period including operations manager, application training and support specialist, tech support call-center agent, and facility operations support specialist.
 My experiences include participation in numerous project teams in support of application roll-outs and new facility openings.

+I graduated from college in 2006 with a certificate in web technology.
 I am currently preparing for the CompTIA Security+ certification followed by the CompTIA Project+ certification.
 I am also preparing to complete and document lab work I am doing to prove my abilities and to improve my skill set.

 In September of 2024 I will be actively searching for new employment opportunities as my current contract expires.
 My ideal role would be a SOC Analyst role for a small to medium sized firm but I am open to all opportunities.